 Popular units like the 1-bedroom (< $1 million) and 2-bedroom units (~$1.5 million) are expected to be sold out, given that they are the most quantum friendly.
 In fact, the 1-bedroom units have already been completely sold.

-Based on asking prices on PropertyGuru, below is the average PSF price of nearby condos compare to The Reef at King’s Dock in the last 12 months:
+Based on asking prices on PropertyGuru, below is the average PSF price of nearby condos around The Reef at King’s Dock in the last 12 months (at the time of writing):

 - The Pearl at Mount Faber: $1,188 to $1,219